LukeGrahamLandry/franca/devlog.md

 I think I'll try to rip off Jai's $T pattern matching polymorphism stuff.
 The current thing where the easy to use functions are the ones inside the generic function that creates the type is really annoying.

-ok so the problem is #generics with const args, you can't renumber in the clone, because you haven't resolved the body yet, so it still references the un-renumbred scope. so i need to like insert a new scope inbetween where the arguments can go?
+start with having #generic work like zig where tou can have later argument types depend on const args. ok so the problem there is you can't renumber in the clone, because you haven't resolved the body yet, so it still references the un-renumbred scope. so i need to like insert a new scope in between where the arguments can go?

+dumb mistake with checking flags on a mem::take-en func.

 ## (May 25/26/27)